Sertanejo music: Subgenres

-Sertanejo Universitário
+Sertanejo universitário

 Chitãozinho & Xororó are an example of romantic sertanejo duos made of siblings.

-is a style that comes from a mix of Sertanejo, segments of freestyle with touches of beats coming from arrocha and vanerão.
+Sertanejo universitário is a style that comes from a mix of Sertanejo, segments of freestyle with touches of beats coming from arrocha and vanerão.
 The recording industry launched in the 2000s, with names like Marcos & Leo, Joao Bosco & Vinicius, César Menotti & Fabiano, Jorge & Mateus, Victor & Leo, Fernando & Sorocaba, Marcos & Belutti, João Neto & Frederico.
 As this movement wins more supporters, the market formerly focused on that the advent of sertanejo artists and duos in Goias state, has today elected new idols in the state of Mato Grosso do Sul such as Luan Santana and Maria Cecilia & Rodolfo.

 However, Goiás has not failed to reveal big names on the national scene, it appeared the aforementioned Jorge & Mateus and João Neto e Frederico.
 Not to mention the artists linked to the more massive sertanejo of the previous decade, as Guilherme & Santiago, Bruno & Marrone and Edson & Hudson.
 At that time, the artists get the music division, but a good part returns to the Caipira influences of moda de viola.
-Yet another part follows the trends of the past romantic that is the case of artists like Eduardo Costa e Léo Magalhães.

-This subgenre is sung, and is more popular with, people attending college (in portuguese: universitários, from "universidade"), this being the reason behind the name of this variation.
+Yet another part follows the trends of the past romantic that is the case of artists like Eduardo Costa and Léo Magalhães.
+This subgenre is sung by, and is more popular with, people attending college (in Portuguese: universitários, from "universidade"), this being the reason behind the name of this variation.
 This is the style of music played at university parties, like "Ai se eu te pego!" by Michel Teló, who found international success with the genre.
 This variation of sertanejo has more elements of pop as compared with others.
 This specific style has found favour internationally.
 Besides the massive success of "Ai se eu te pego!" on many charts, hits that have found commercial success in Europe and elsewhere include "Bara Bará Bere Berê, "Balada", "Eu Quero Tchu, Eu Quero Tcha" and "Lê Lê Lê."

 Rocked by great popular appeal among the youth of both sexes, the new segment has won a lot of attention in the media.
 Simple music and lyrics, dance beats, and refrains that are easily memorized automatically, generating a large "boom" in style, causing it to leave the restricted University environment and spread to radios and festivals all over Brazil.
 The repercussions and success of the genre is seen as every day new duos and sertanejo groups are on the rise.

 The lyrics no longer talk only about failed relationships, but also about women, drinking, love affairs, sex, betrayal, ballads, drunkenness, and ostentation and there is influence from genres of Rio de Janeiro, like funk and samba and pagode.

 Ana Castela is recognized as one of the disseminators of agronejo in Brazil.